Syllabuses for Examination

 Entries received within 10 days after the closing date may be accepted if accompanied by the late fee of $25.00 per candidate per subject.

 Notices will be sent out as early as possible, but not less than 2 weeks before the date of the exam.
 Candidates must bring these notices to the exam venue.

 When a candidate is unable to sit at the appointed date/time on medical grounds or due to other exceptional causes, it may be possible to allocate another date/time at the same or an alternative Centre.
-This is subject to acceptable substantiation and payment of a transfer fee of 50% of the entry fee (up to a maximum of $124).
+This is subject to acceptable substantiation and payment of a transfer fee of 50% of the entry fee.

-Certificates for the May and June/Early-July exams will be issued in August; certificates for the remaining exam sessions will be issued in October and December.
-Any request for re-issue of a certificate should be accompanied by a re-issue fee of $25.00.
+Certificates for the April and June/early-July exams will be issued in August; certificates for the remaining exam sessions will be issued in October and December.
+Any request for re-issue of a certificate should be accompanied by a re-issue fee of $30.00.
 From Sixth Grade Practical to Diploma level, it is necessary to have completed the appropriate level of Theory, Musicianship or Music Craft before a certificate may be issued.
 This does not apply to Leisure Series exams.
 See Reg.
-19, Additional and Prerequisite Requirements in the 2013 Music Manual.
+19, Additional and Prerequisite Requirements in the 2018 Music Manual.